IIIF/website/source/technical-details.md

 {% include apis.html %}

 {% capture content %}
 So you've been [convinced of the benefits of IIIF][benefits], and you're ready to pursue implementing IIIF for your own resources.
-This brief guide will lead you through some of the decision points to help get you going or you can jump right into the [IIIF Cookbook][cookbook] to see detailed examples.
+This brief guide will lead you through some of the decision points to help get you going.
+You can also jump right into the [IIIF Cookbook][cookbook] to see detailed examples.
 {% endcapture %}

 {% include section.html class="" content=content %}